Xuzhou chained woman incident: Reactions

 The event is particular in that it unfolded during the already controversial 2022 Winter Olympics in Beijing, with people demanding answers despite the increasingly censored and politically sensitive space of Chinese internet.
+Even through early 2023 journalists were still not allowed to independently investigate the incident.

 Geling Yan, a renowned Chinese-American author and screenwriter, was censored on China's internet after commenting on the incident.

 Mo Shaoping, a Chinese lawyer who previously represented Liu Xiaobo, said that if Yang was mentally ill, a rape investigation against Dong should also be conducted.

 Some commentators questioned whether there was female infanticide involved in the case, since seven of the eight children by Yang and Dong are boys, a highly unlikely event.